ABCD | EFGH | IJKL | MNOP | QRST | UVWXYZ

 Wastewater

-the used water and solids from a community to a treatment plant.
+The used water and solids from a community to a treatment plant.
 Storm water, surface water, and groundwater infiltration also may be included in the wastewater that enters wastewater treatment plant.

-Weir skimmer
+Weir Skimmer

 Type of skimmer that allows oil to flow over the top edge of the weir into the collecting vessel.